Call local rate

 How does a Home Rights Notice work?

-By submitting a Home Rights Notice to the Land Registry, the non-owning partner can protect their right to live in the matrimonial or civil partnership home and prevent the sale of the property until matters are resolved and the notice is lifted.
+By submitting a Home Rights Notice to the Land Registry, the non-owning partner can protect their right to live in the matrimonial home and prevent the sale of the property until matters are resolved and the notice is lifted.

-Whilst entering a Home Rights Notice does not change the legal ownership of the property, it provides the non-owner with two vital elements of protection:
+Entering a HRN does not change the legal ownership of the property, but it does provide the non-owner with two vital elements of protection:

 2. Protection from the owner-spouse selling or transferring the house or raising a new mortgage against the home.